Beanie Babies: Licensed Beanies

 In the late 2000s, Beanie Babies modeled after characters from popular children's franchises by Nickelodeon, DreamWorks and Paramount began appearing.
 These included characters from cartoons on the Nickelodeon television channel such as SpongeBob SquarePants, Dora the Explorer, Blue's Clues and The Backyardigans, as well as characters from DreamWorks Animation movies such as Shrek the Third, and 20th Century Fox's Ice Age: Dawn of the Dinosaurs.
 Beanie Babies have also been produced for characters from Legend of the Guardians: The Owls of Ga'Hoole and the Guardians of Ga'Hoole book series, Scooby-Doo, Hello Kitty, and Peanuts.
 Recently Beanie Babies modeled after Disney characters have been created, including Mickey Mouse, Minnie Mouse, Winnie the Pooh, and Olaf from Frozen.
 In addition, Ty Inc. has produced Beanie Baby toys based on characters from the Disney Junior TV series Doc McStuffins, Pixar films like Cars and Finding Dory, and Marvel Comics superheroes.
 Ty Inc. has also partnered with Universal Pictures, Sony Pictures Animation, and Hasbro to make Beanie Babies of characters from franchises such as Despicable Me, Sing, and My Little Pony.
 Ty Inc. has also expanded their Nickelodeon Beanie Babies lineup with characters from PAW Patrol, Teenage Mutant Ninja Turtles and Peppa Pig.

 Charity donations

+Warner has donated over $300 million to various charities since the start of the company.
 In January 2020, the Beanie Baby "Katy the Koala" was released.
 Ty announced that 100% of the profits from the sale of Katy would go to the Australian-based animal rescue organisation WIRES (Wildlife Information, Rescue and Education Service Inc.).
 In April 2020, H. Ty Warner pledged that 100% of profits from the sale of a limited edition Beanie Baby bear named "Hope" were to be donated to the United Way Worldwide COVID-19 Fund.

+In 2021, Warner released "Max" the dog Beanie Baby, from which all proceeds were donated to Next for Autism.

 On March 2, 2022, Warner declared all profits from the sales of Beanie Babies during the month of March would be donated to Save the Children, an organization providing emergency assistance to those in Ukraine.

-Warner has donated over $300 million to various charities since the start of the company.
-Most recently, 100% of profits from a newly released "Max" the dog Beanie Baby were donated to NEXT for Autism.
+The next year, Warner released the "Aloha" Beanie Baby, a bear that had a "Maui Strong" emblem.
+Proceeds from sales of Aloha were donated to the American Red Cross in support of the organisation's Maui wildfire relief.